"Respect your body. Fuel your body. Challenge your body. Move your body. And most of all, love your body."

 Yesterday, I started reading Oprah Winfrey`s book "What I Know for Sure" and one essay stuck with me (although all of her essays are captivating).
 She said her wish for her readers was the following quote that guided her through life: "And when you get the choice to sit it out or dance, I hope you dance."
 Sometimes it is about taking life less seriously, and just enjoy the moment, that we can all create instantly.
 Put on your favorite music, even if only for one song or the entire playlist, and dance like no one`s watching!
 You will soon realize how amazing you feel afterwards, how your level of joy is rising, and how uplifted you are for your next endeavor.
 You have nothing to lose and can always find time for a 3min song - it is like taking this short break to go to the bathroom.
 Similar to the body`s urge to release liquids, your body also urges to move, enjoy, and relax.

 Another great channel to release your fatigue is to look for humour.
 There are so many social media accounts nowadays that you can follow or YouTube / TikTok videos whose only objective is to make you laugh (my favorites remain James Corden or Jimmy Fallon).
-Obviously, Netflix, Amazon Prime, and Disney have tons of comedy shows for you to laugh out loud, too.
+Obviously, Netflix, Amazon Prime, and Disney+ have tons of comedy shows for you to laugh out loud, too.

 3. Get some fresh air - oxygen - into your lungs

 When the weather is dry after the current rainy trend, I used to go for a short run (don`t ask me how long or far I run, it would make you laugh!).
 Already with the first step outside, my body not only feels awake, but also I feel refreshed from breathing cold, fresh air.
-It also seems that my skin appreciates the fresh air, and whenever I come home, I arrived at a different level of energy and more open mindset.
+It also seems that my skin appreciates the fresh air, and whenever I come home, I arrived at a different level of energy with a more open mindset.

 Often when we are inside at home during winter, we tend to stay in our cozy warm environment.
-Our mind or lazy self may exaggerate that it would be too cumbersome to put on a jacket or that you don`t have enough time.
-You don`t have to go for a marathon, you don`t also even have to change your clothes much (it is lockdown, so no one will bother or even have the samy pyjama like you on) - it is more than enough and a game-changer if you just get some fresh air for a few minutes, e.g. by opening and standing at your window (imagine you have to walk your dog, who will literally get crazy if you don`t go outside with them).
+Our mind or comfortable self may exaggerate that it would be too cumbersome to put on a jacket now or that you don`t have enough time.
+You don`t have to go for a marathon, you don`t also even have to change your clothes much (it is lockdown, so no one will bother or even have the same pajama like you on) - it is more than enough and a game-changer if you just get some fresh air for a few minutes, e.g. by opening and standing at your window (imagine you have to walk your dog, who will literally get crazy if you don`t go outside with them).
 Also, this is your practice to take care of your needs and wellbeing.

 Bonus: Connect - really and deeply

 What has made a huge difference in my life is to connect with people, both with known and unknown faces.
 I have enrolled in online courses (such as the Portfolio Collective) and the online communities (such as London Writers` Salon), and I have realized connections really make a difference in my life.
 I also take it seriously, meaning consciously, in that I don`t do anything in parallel when listening to other people.
-Similar as I would appreciate others listening to me, I give them the same gift.
+Similarly as I would appreciate others listening to me, I give them the same gift.
 And you will be amazed by how people start to open up, share something that touches or resonates with you, or expand your horizon and perspectives on opportunities.

 Do you already have your tools to get through winter lockdown?
 Let me know by sending an email to firstname.lastname@example.org – I very look forward to hearing from you! :)PS: Subscribe to my #mindfulmagic Newsletterto stay in touch for upcoming posts, free offers, and news :)